Unable to vote, Palestinians shrug off Israel’s elections

 Ayman Odeh, leader of the main Arab faction in Israel’s parliament, has said he would consider joining a government led by Gantz depending on his political agenda, including his seriousness about pursuing peace with the Palestinians.

+Under the Oslo accords, the Palestinians were granted limited autonomy and allowed to vote in their own elections.
+But the peace process, meant to be temporary, has been at a standstill for years.
+The Palestinian Authority’s powers are greatly limited, and it hasn’t held presidential or parliamentary elections since 2006 because of the rivalry with Hamas.

-A poll released this week by the Jerusalem Media and Communication Center, in partnership with the German foundation Friedrich-Ebert-Stiftung, found that more than 40% of Palestinians believe the elections will have a negative impact, with another 25% saying they would have no impact at all.
+A poll released this week by the Jerusalem Media and Communication Center, in partnership with the German foundation Friedrich-Ebert-Stiftung, found that more than 40% of Palestinians believe the Israeli elections will have a negative impact, with another 25% saying they would have no impact at all.
 Fewer than 20% thought the impact would depend on the outcome.
 The poll surveyed 1,200 people in the West Bank and Gaza and had a margin of error of plus or minus 3 percentage points.

 “The general sense is that regardless of who is in power, much of the same will unfold on the ground here,” said Tareq Baconi, an analyst with the Crisis Group, an international think tank.
 “But certainly there is a belief that with (Netanyahu) the mask is off, and the international community cannot hide behind the fig leaf of a peace process anymore.”